kengggg/kengggg.github.io/_posts/2021-10-23-ipad-vscode-blogging-on-github-pages.md

 ![](/images/blog/20211023/20211023-content-cover.webp)

-_TL;DR VS Code + Github Pages is great. iPad hardware is good. iPadOS cripples everything._
+_TL;DR The combination of VS Code + GitHub Pages works well for blogging, and while iPad hardware is impressive, iPadOS restrictions hamper efficiency._

-My blog's workflow was previously relied on using VS Code on the __computer__ for editing and committing markdown files to Github, which was not conveniently feasible on the iPad.
+Previously, my blog's workflow relied on using VS Code on a __computer__ to edit and commit markdown files to GitHub.
+This process was awkward on an iPad.

-Now the VS Code is available as a [web][1], it is possible to merge VS Code and Github workflow together on the iPad.
+With the introduction of the [web-based VS Code][1], merging VS Code and GitHub workflows on an iPad has become a reality.

 # Content Editing

-I can just open vscode.dev, coonect to Github and editing files in my blog's repository.
-All of my contents were markdown, so I only need a [Markdown Preview Github Styling][2] extension to help me preview the blog content before I push to the repository.
+Using vscode.dev, I can directly connect to GitHub and edit files in my blog's repository.
+As all my content is in markdown, a [Markdown Preview GitHub Styling extension][2] allows me to preview blog content before pushing it to the repository.
+However, the inability to use [local Jekyll][3] to preview draft contents remains a drawback.

-The only drawback of this is, I couldn't use [the local Jekyll][3] to preview the draft contents before pushing to Github.
-But only markdown preview is enough.

 # Image Editing

-On the computer, I used Pixelmator Pro or GIMP to edit the cover images and export them as [WebP][4].
-Currently all the program I known as tried was not support exporting my edits to WebP.
-I'll keep the list updated here:
+On a computer, I used Pixelmator Pro or GIMP to edit cover images and export them as [WebP][4].
+Yet, none of the programs I've tried on the iPad support this feature.
+For now, my workflow involves editing, exporting to JPEG, and then converting to WebP using an online converter.
-- Pixelmator Pro for iPad - _does not support WebP export_
-- Pixelmator Photo - _does not support WebP export_
-- Pixlr - _does not support WebP export_

-_Last updated 23/10/2021_

-So currently my cover images editing workflow will be, editing -> export to jpeg -> convert to WebP on a random online JPG to WebP converter.

 # Publishing to Github Pages

-Since VS Code and Github are own by Microsoft, we can expect the harmony between the two.
-I accidentally close the Safari tab that contain VS Code and the data is still intact.

-The issue is on the iPadOS, which is not designed for the multitasking as I familiar on my computer.
-It makes adding files to the repository is not as simple as drag-and-drop to the VS Code.
-I need to _upload_ the file to the destination directory on the VS Code.
+The integration of VS Code and GitHub, both owned by Microsoft, generally works smoothly.
+Even if I accidentally close the Safari tab running VS Code, my data remains safe.
+The challenge lies in iPadOS, which lacks efficient multitasking features familiar to computer users, making simple tasks like drag-and-drop file additions to VS Code more complex.

 [1]: https://code.visualstudio.com/blogs/2021/10/20/vscode-dev
 [2]: https://marketplace.visualstudio.com/items?itemName=bierner.markdown-preview-github-styles